Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

 **Snowflake Features**:
 - Object Tagging for model/data lineage
 - Snowpark Python UD(T)F Deployment
-- High-Memory Warehouse instance types
+- Snowpark-optimized warehouse instance types
 - Zero-Copy Cloning for point-in-time snapshots of model training data

 The ML Engineer must now create a pipeline to automate deployment of your station-trip models, batch the predictions, and expose them in such a way that a business user can consume them via a front-end application (which will be developed in Streamlit).
 Most importantly, ***no data should leave Snowflake!*** Open up the [`04_ML_Ops`](https://github.com/Snowflake-Labs/sfguide-citibike-ml-snowpark-python/blob/main/04_ML_Ops.ipynb) notebook, and walk through the code cells.